Hiring the Best IVC Filter Lawyers in New York

 How Much Is My IVC Filter Case Worth?

-- the extent of the injury caused by the IVC filter, and whether your injuries
+- the extent of the injury caused by the IVC filter, and whether your injuries are permanent

 - the amount of past and future pain and suffering associated with the particular injury

 - whether the injury caused or will cause past or future lost earnings or other economic loss

 - the amount of past and/or future medical expenses

 - whether the IVC filter was ultimately retrieved